 I learned about money management the hard way – student loans, credit card debt, car loans, mortgages – and felt generally anxious about money for many years.
 I slowly started learning more about personal finance and eventually decided to get a master’s degree in personal financial planning with a focus on financial therapy.

 YNAB has a learning curve, and I gave up on it a few times.
-After it clicked for me, my money worries faded and I knew that I had to help others use this system, which led me to apply for the YNAB coaching program.
+After I understood this budget approach, my money worries faded.
+I knew that I had to help others use this system, which led me to apply for the YNAB coaching program.
 I hope to help others use YNAB to lose the money worry and meet financial goals.

 Education and credentials